yanhaoy/yanhaoy.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Robotics at Oregon State University, working with Prof. [Ross L. Hatton](https://engineering.oregonstate.edu/people/ross-hatton/) on locomotion analysis based on geometric mechanics.
+I am a final-year PhD student in Robotics at Oregon State University, working with Prof. [Ross L. Hatton](https://engineering.oregonstate.edu/people/ross-hatton/) on locomotion analysis based on geometric mechanics.

 I earned my MS degree in Mechanical Engineering from Carnegie Mellon University, where I worked with Prof. [Aaron M. Johnson](https://www.andrew.cmu.edu/user/amj1/) on motion planning and control for bio-inspired legged robots and tailed robots.